 In connection with the Long Term Incentive Plan, we endorse the policy that stock ownership by senior management, including our named executive officers, is an important factor in aligning the interests of management and stockholders.
 We have adopted stock ownership guidelines that are intended to encourage stock ownership by management.
-Under these guidelines, management personnel are expected to own shares of our common stock with a specified value equal to 100% of their respective base salaries.
+Under these guidelines, management personnel are expected to own shares of our common stock with a value equal to 100% of their respective base salaries.
 These share ownership requirements may be met over a period of five years.
 Share ownership can consist of any combination of shares owned directly by the executive officer, vested but unexercised stock options, shares purchased through the Employee Stock Purchase Plan or shares held in an officer's 401(k) account.
 The Compensation Committee reviews compliance with the stock ownership guidelines on an annual basis and will consider an individual's compliance with the stock ownership guidelines in determining the size of future equity-based grants.
-As of the end of 2006, all of our named executive officers were on track to meet their ownership requirements within the prescribed five-year period and Mr. Chait exceeded his share ownership requirements.
+As of the end of 2007, Mr. Chait had exceeded his share ownership requirements.
+However, as a result of a decline in our stock price in excess of 50% during 2007, the other named executive officers have not yet met their stock ownership requirements.
+None of these named executive officers sold shares or exercised options during 2007.
+During 2008, the Compensation Committee intends to review both the stock ownership targets and the timeline for compliance.